- Code ENGN8535

 - Interpret the mathematical equations from Linear Algebra, Statistics, and Probability Theory used in the learning models

-- Implement efficient learning algorithms on a computer
+- Implement efficient data analysis algorithms on a computer

 - Design test procedures in order to evaluate a model